m-pilia-pr2/fx2048/README.md

 player is automatically set to minimax style with a depth of 6.

 The graphical application generates a grid for the automatic player.
-The grid object is definited once in the GameManager and the grid maker method adjourns that object every time is needed.
+The grid object is definite once in the GameManager and the grid maker method adjourns that object every time is needed.
 This way has been chosed because some other methods need access to the grid (in order to write the advanced settings, see the previous explaination).
-However, this grid object is fully independent from the grid rapresentation used in the graphical application and is a write only object for the GameManager, so an eventual compromission of the grid by an automatic player should not compromise the application status.
+However, this grid object is fully independent from the grid representation used in the graphical application and is a write only object for the GameManager, so an eventual compromission of the grid by an automatic player should not compromise the application status.